caverac/agd-doc/dataprep.rst

 -------------------------------------

-Before decomposing the target dataset, we need to train the AGD algorithm to select the best values of :math:`\alpha` in two-phase decomposition.
+Before decomposing the target dataset, we need to train the AGD algorithm to select the best values of :math:`\log\alpha` in two-phase decomposition.
 First, we construct a synthetic training dataset composed of Gaussian components with parameters sampled randomly from ranges that represent the data as closely as possible.